-You know how much I love any bowl dinner, and burrito bowls are definitely my absolute favorite way to meal prep for the week.
+You know how much I love any bowl dinner, and burrito bowls are my absolute favorite way to meal prep for the week.

 I am a true Chipotle lover, but let’s be honest, it can get a bit pricey to indulge too often.
 So, I’ve created the perfect copycat recipe that captures all the deliciousness of my favorite fast-food treat.